The Evidence of the Film: Plot

 The Evidence of the Film tells the story of a messenger boy (Marie Eline) at a film studio who is framed for the theft of $20,000 in bonds by a broker (William Garwood).
 The broker plans to have his office staff witness him placing the bonds into an envelope and give it to the messenger boy to deliver to his client.
 Next, the broker follows the boy, knocks him down "by accident," and switches the original envelope with another filled with newspaper scraps.
 The broker successfully pulls off his scheme, however, his collision with the messenger occurs in front of a film crew shooting a scene on the streets.

-When the boy delivers the newspaper-filled envelope to the client, a widow named Mrs. Caroline Livingston (Helen Badgley), she calls a policeman to arrest the bewildered boy.
+When the boy delivers the newspaper-filled envelope to the client, a widow named Mrs. Caroline Livingston (Helen Badgley) calls a policeman to arrest the bewildered boy.
 He calls his sister (Florence LaBadie) for help just before a judge sentences him to time in jail.
 Fortunately, his sister happens to be a film editor, and she finds the footage the film crew shot of the broker stealing from the boy.
 The sister delivers the film to the authorities, who arrest the broker and free the messenger boy.